signalfx/integrations/signalfx-org-metrics/docs/sf.org.numDatapointsBackfilled.md

 ---
 title: sf.org.numDatapointsBackfilled
-brief: Number of datapoints backfilled
+brief: Number of datapoints that were sent using a backfill API
 metric_type: counter
 ---
 ### sf.org.numDatapointsBackfilled